 It is each companies choice as to what type of accounts they want to prepare and, legally, they are then required to file a copy of those accounts with the Registrar of Companies.
 It should be noted that a CIC cannot prepare accounts of one type and then file accounts of a different type.

 With the number of CIC’s on the public register now just over 17,000, as of 2nd September, the new service will make it easier for the majority of CIC’s to file a simplified version of their accounts, annual report and payment efficiently: saving both time and money.

 - help avoid late-filing penalties

 - receipt of the documents

 - will enable the Companies House Registrar to process and place the documents on the public register far more quickly than paper documents

 - provide immediate notification that your accounts have been received.

 We have worked closely with the Registrar of Companies to develop this service, with CICs directly involved in the development and testing to make sure it meets their needs.
-This service will now provide everything needed to file online for over 75% of community interest companies.
+This service will now provide everything needed to file small-“full” accounts online for community interest companies.